optakt/flow-dps/cmd/flow-dps-indexer/README.md

-  -f, --force               force indexing to bootstrap from root checkpoint and overwrite existing index -i, --index string        path to database directory for state index (default "index") -l, --level string        log output level (default "info") -m, --metrics string      URL on which to expose metrics (no metrics are exposed when left empty) -s, --skip                skip indexing of execution state ledger registers -t, --trie string         path to data directory for execution state ledger
+  -f, --force               force indexing to bootstrap from root checkpoint and overwrite existing index -i, --index string        path to database directory for state index (default "index") -l, --level string        log output level (default "info") -m, --metrics string      address on which to expose metrics (no metrics are exposed when left empty) -s, --skip                skip indexing of execution state ledger registers -t, --trie string         path to data directory for execution state ledger
 ```